(February 14, 2001 -- Cropchoice) --

 seed, then raising a crop that yields less than non-GMO varieties and

-then finally selling that crop at a discount at the elevator on top of
+then finally selling that crop at a discount at the elevator on top of having

 the whole market depressed due to the GMO issue doesn't pencil out